A year after Elijah McClain’s death, activists want charges

 All three of the officers’ body cameras eventually came off during the struggle but continued to record audio.
 An officer says McClain grabbed one of their guns.
 McClain can be heard trying to explain himself and sometimes crying out.

 “I’m just different.
 I’m just different, that’s all.
 That’s all I was doing.
 I’m so sorry.
 I have no gun.
-I don’t do that stuff.
-I don’t do any fighting.
-Why were you attacking me?
-I don’t do guns.
-I don’t even kill flies.
-I don’t eat meat,” he said, as the officers talk among themselves.
+I don’t do that stuff,” he said, as the officers talk among themselves.

 One officer eventually retrieves his camera, which shows McClain handcuffed and laying on his side as another officer leans on him.
 The leaning officer says, “Move your camera dude” but the camera doesn’t move and continues to show the scene.